-This Vegetarian Pasta Salad is a perfect side dish!
-The pasta salad is made with a mayo free dressing and packed with vegetables like cucumbers, bell peppers, tomatoes, corn and topped with feta cheese.
+This Easy Pasta Salad is a perfect side dish!
+Better yet, it's made with a mayo-free dressing and is packed with fresh vegetables like cucumbers, bell peppers, tomatoes and corn, plus crumbled feta cheese.

 This pasta salad is perfect for summer gatherings!
 Whenever you're ready to grill, this easy grilling side dish is going to be a favorite!